UlyssesZh/UlyssesZh.github.io/_posts/2023-09-17-year-using-linux.md

 ---
-title: 'My old computers and my experience of daily driving Linux and self-hosting'
+title: My old computers and my experience of daily driving Linux and self-hosting
 date: 2023-09-17 10:07:45 -0700
 categories:
   - misc
 tags:
   - linux
   - selfhosting
 layout: post
+excerpt: >
-excerpt: 'I have been using Linux and self-hosting for over a year now.
+  I have been using Linux and self-hosting for over a year now.
   Overall, I would like to say that it is rather satisfactory and that I will continue to use Linux as my daily driver in future.
   Thinking of that, I felt a little bit nostalgic about my old computers.
-So I decided to write an article about my old computers and my experience of daily driving Linux now.'
+  So I decided to write an article about my old computers and my experience of daily driving Linux now.
 ---

 ## My old computers